mohammedwaleed171/LimaCharlie-EDR/README.md

 #### What is LimaCharlie?

 LimaCharlie is a powerful SecOps Cloud Platform featuring a cross-platform EDR agent, log shipping/ingestion capabilities, and a threat detection engine.
 LimaCharlie is a cloud-based security infrastructure that provides tools to build a security program at any scale.
 It is a cross-platform endpoint sensor that executes detection and response functionality in real-time.
-LimaCharlie enables organizations to detect and respond to threats, automate processes, reduce the number of vendors, and future-proof their security operations4.
-The platform is API-driven, allowing users to build the security they need and want.
+LimaCharlie enables organizations to detect and respond to threats, automate processes, reduce the number of vendors, and future-proof their security operations.
 ### Part 2

 - **Generating C2 Payload**: Generated a C2 payload using Sliver-server and downloaded it into the Windows VM (victim) via a temporary Python web server.